kpraveenkumar19/TorrentX/README.md

 ## Features

-- Download files via BitTorrent protocol
+- Downloads using a Torrent File .
-- Magnet link support
+- Downloads via a magnet link.
 - Saves output to your system `Downloads` directory

 ## Installation